Microsoft/azure-docs.cs-cz/articles/data-explorer/ingest-data-event-hub.md

 ## <a name="create-an-event-hub"></a>Vytvoření centra událostí

-V tomto článku vygenerujete ukázková data a odešlete je do centra událostí.
+In this article, you generate sample data and send it to an event hub.
 Prvním krokem je vytvoření centra událostí.
 To provedete pomocí šablony Azure Resource Manageru na webu Azure Portal.

-1. Chcete-li vytvořit centrum událostí, použijte následující tlačítko ke spuštění nasazení.
-Klikněte pravým tlačítkem myši a vyberte **otevřít v novém okně**, abyste mohli postupovat podle zbývajících kroků v tomto článku.
+1. To create an event hub, use the following button to start the deployment.
+Right-click and select **Open in new window**, so you can follow the rest of the steps in this article.

     [![Nasazení do Azure](media/ingest-data-event-hub/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F201-event-hubs-create-event-hub-and-consumer-group%2Fazuredeploy.json)